nishtha911/smart_study_companion/README.md

 - Design: Custom Dark Mode with Emerald Green "Liquid Glass" Aesthetic

 ## To be updated
-> - I will integrate a chatbot
-> - Allow to sort the table by subjects OR difficulty whatever
+- Allow to sort the table by subjects OR difficulty whatever
-> - User Login
+- User Login